 I know that’s counterintuitive, but bear with me…

 When you come up with an online course idea that has NEVER been done before, that means one thing: there’s probably no one interested in buying it.

 You might think, “But people need what I’m selling,” and maybe they do.
 But the internet is so large that if people need it, and are willing to buy it, there WILL be someone else selling it.

 As a matter of fact: if you come up with an idea for an online course, and you can’t find someone selling a course similar to what you want to offer, I’d find a new course.

-Of course there are specific strategies for figuring out what to create an online course about…
+Of course, there are specific strategies for figuring out what to create an online course about…

-For now, I want you to know this: if there’s competition, that’s a GOOD thing.
+…and I’ll share more of those with you next.
+For now, I want you to know this: If there’s competition, that’s a GOOD thing.

-Why do people buy online courses?
-The short answer is because they’ve got a problem – and they want to solve it.
+People buy courses because they’ve got a problem – and they want to solve it.